 In this article, we’ll explore the statutory rights for paternity leave in the UK.
 We’ll also highlight the process for statutory entitlement and the length of time an employee can take.

-If you manage staff or own a business and you’re looking for specific support on paternity pay then contact Croner on 0808 145 3003 and speak to our award-winning team.
+If you manage staff or own a business and you’re looking for specific support on how to manage paternity pay correctly, then contact Croner on 01455 858 132 to speak to our award-winning team.

 Our expert staff can offer everything from a 24-hour advice line to tribunal representation.

-Statutory Paternity Leave refers to the period directly after a child's birth that entitles parents to take time off work to support their partner or care for the child.
+Statutory Paternity Pay and Leave refers to the period directly after a child's birth that entitles parents, who are employees, to take time off work to support their partner or care for the child during the neonatal phase.

-When your employee takes time off after their partner has had a baby, adopted a child or had a baby through a surrogacy arrangement, they might be eligible for:
+When your employee takes time off after their partner has had a baby, adopted a child or where their partner has adopted a baby through a surrogacy arrangement, they might be eligible for:

 If one of your employees has a pregnant partner you should plan ahead before the baby is due.
-In order to manage your resources correctly, you need to ensure that you manage absence.
+In order to manage your resources correctly, you need to ensure that you manage absence correctly and effectively.

 - The actual date of birth.